szym10on/owning-a-server/README.md

 - You can buy your domain name on GoDaddy, Namecheap or many other websites with domains.

-2. Configurate your domain panel on the website where you bought your domain.
+2. Configurate your domain panel on the website where you bought your domain:

 - Create DNS records to point your domain to the IP address of your Minecraft server.
 You will need to create an "A" (Address) record or a "CNAME" (Canonical Name) record if A doesn't work for you.